 Ok but why software, what’s wrong with software and why should it be ‘pataphysical?

-‘Pataphysics is not a way of designing, it is a way of thinking about software or what software is, in alignment with Philip Agre’s notion of critical technical practice.
+‘Pataphysics is not a way of designing, it is a way of thinking about the software or what software is, in alignment with Philip Agre’s notion of critical technical practice.
 So we use ‘pataphysical design to illustrate how software is ridiculous.
 By imagining solutions to problems we also illustrate how those problems are not “general” problems, but particular.
-That is, most of the problems addressed by software are particular to a context, place, time or situation, and hence they are better addressed by a ‘pataphysical approach.
+That is, most of the problems addressed by the software are particular to a context, place, time, or situation, and hence they are better addressed by a ‘pataphysical approach.
 Facebook for example was designed as a solution to the imaginary problem of assessing the attractiveness of classmates at a very exclusive North American university.

 ‘Pataphysics is the science of imaginary solutions for the particular.
 Therefore, software created ‘pataphysically illustrates the particularity, and hence the ridiculousness of software.
 To demonstrate this we (Miguel Sicart) created some software and submitted it to the Apple app store.
 You can enjoy ATTN yourself should you own an iPhone.

 As we look to the future in the wake of COVID-19 and in the time of Black Lives Matter protests, the future looks uncertain.
 Perhaps the science of the apocalyptic future ought to be pataphysics.
-Sometimes in order to act, we need to respond to the increasingly negative and apocalyptic forecasts than with laughter and satire, rather than the weighty seriousness of scientific effort.
+Sometimes in order to act, we need to respond to the increasingly negative and apocalyptic forecasts with laughter and satire, rather than the weighty seriousness of the scientific effort.